AlexOnions/Breakout/README.md

 - Added a trail to the ball and power ups.
 Power up trail is the same as the power up color, ball trail is white.
 - Added Screen shake added when the ball hits the paddle, bricks and walls.
 - Added progress bar instead of timer for power ups
+- Added particle effects for when the bricks break